52 Palestinians in Gaza are killed by Israeli airstrikes or shot dead while seeking aid

 DEIR AL-BALAH, Gaza Strip — (AP) — Israeli airstrikes killed at least 28 Palestinians including four children in the Gaza Strip, while 24 others were fatally shot on their way to an aid distribution site, Palestinian hospital officials and witnesses said Saturday.

-Israel's military did not immediately respond to The Associated Press’ request for comment.

-At least 24 people were killed on their way to a food distribution site near Rafah run by an Israeli-backed American organization, hospital officials and witnesses said.
-Israel's military said it fired warning shots toward people it said were behaving suspiciously to prevent them from approaching.
+The 24 shot dead were on their way to a distribution site run by an Israeli-backed American organization near Rafah in southern Gaza, hospital officials and witnesses said.
+Israel’s military said it fired warning shots toward people it said were behaving suspiciously to prevent them from approaching.
 It said it was not aware of any casualties.

 The Gaza Humanitarian Foundation said no incident occurred near its sites.

-A GHF spokesperson, who spoke on condition of anonymity in line with the group’s policies, said: “We checked with our extended team and this incident didn’t happen near our sites.”

-Witnesses said they were shot at while on their way to the site seeking food.

-Abdullah al-Haddad said he was 200 meters (655 feet) from the aid distribution site run by the GHF close to the Shakoush area, west of Rafah, when an Israeli tank started firing at crowds of Palestinians.
+Abdullah al-Haddad said he was 200 meters (655 feet) from the aid distribution site run by the GHF close to the Shakoush area when an Israeli tank started firing at crowds of Palestinians.

 “We were together, and they shot us at once,” he said, writhing in pain from a leg wound at Nasser Hospital.